Christopher Soames: Outside politics

 Soames served as president of the Royal Agricultural Society of England in 1973, was a non-executive director of N.M.
-Rothschild and Sons Ltd 1977–79, and a director of the Nat West Bank 1978–79.
+Rothschild and Sons Ltd 1977–1979, and a director of the Nat West Bank 1978–1979.

-Family
+Personal life

 Lord Soames married Mary Churchill, the youngest child of Winston and Clementine Churchill, on 11 February 1947.
 They had five children:

-Death

-Lord Soames died from pancreatitis aged 66.
+Lord Soames died from cancer at his home in Odiham on 16 September 1987.
 His ashes were buried within the Churchill plot at St Martin's Church, Bladon, near Woodstock, Oxfordshire.